 Should the Climate Movement Embrace Property Destruction? – Bloomberg

-To this end, they go around slashing SUV tires.
-Sounds productive.
-This means more oil will be consumed to manufacture new tires, the old tires will go to a landfill – and time, expense and more oil will be consumed towing the vehicles off to repair.
-Yes, that makes sense because you care about the climate.
+To this end, they slash SUV tires – which means more oil will be consumed to manufacture new tires, and more trash will end up in landfills – and time, expense and more oil will be consumed towing the vehicles to repair.

-They oppose democracy and the use of conventional facts and logic arguments to persuade others to adopt their agenda.
-Instead (see Part 1 for their own words on this) they believe they need only 3% of the population behind them to force change and mandates on the other 97%.
-In other words, they directly oppose democracy and favor authoritarian dictatorships ruled by a tiny technocratic elite – who are clearly smarter than you and I. If you disagree you must be banished, canceled, and be labeled a Nazi white supremacist climate denier.
-That’s the sum of their intellectual firepower argument on this.
+They oppose democracy and the use of facts and logical arguments to persuade others to adopt their agenda.
+Instead (see Part 1 for their own words on this) they believe they need only 3.5% of the population to force change and mandates on the other 96.5%.
+In other words, they oppose democracy and favor authoritarian dictatorships ruled by a tiny technocratic elite – who are clearly smarter than you and I.

 The climate elite believe destroying others’ property and ending democracy are appropriate measures.
 This screen capture is from the Bloomberg News main page, taken on January 1, 2023:

-And the adults demonstrate middle school behaviors once again in 2023: Climate change protesters target famous sculpture at National Gallery of Art in Washington, DC (msn.com) USA Today notes they make demands based on threats of more criminal acts against the people – to get attention.
+Update – In 2023: Climate change protesters target famous sculpture at National Gallery of Art in Washington, DC (msn.com) USA Today notes they make demands based on threats of more criminal acts against the people – to get attention.
 They believe a minority can force change on the majority – because democracy sucks.
-Instead of trying facts and logic and persuasive argument, they hold the public hostage is the way to enforce their viewpoint.
+Instead of facts, logic and persuasive argument, they hold the public hostage to enforce their viewpoint.
 The protestors believe they and they alone should be in charge.
 Your views, and harms to you do not matter.
 There is only one solution and it is the protestors solution.
 Down with Democracy!

 “Last Generation”/”Letzte Generation”

-Adults with the behavior of six-year-olds, representing the “Last Generation”, a supposed environmental group in Germany, destroyed the “Monument of Fundamental Rights” near the Parliament building.
+Adults with the behavior of six-year-olds, representing the “Last Generation”, a self described environmental group in Germany, destroyed the “Monument of Fundamental Rights” near the Parliament building.

 “It [the monument] stands as a reminder to respect our fundamental rights,” she added — including the right to freedom of expression and assembly that they [activists] themselves enjoyed.